CSBSJU/CSCI-239/assignments/introduction-to-haskell.md

 Your function should return a *String* (same syntax as Java Strings) with the appropriate result.

-Test your function with several data sets.
-(There are five different cases to test, depending on which two or three of the parameters are equal.)
+Test your function with several data sets (There are five different cases to test, depending on which two or three of the parameters are equal).